 I was glad I’d dug out my bubbe’s long strand of real pearls as this crowd took the authenticity of the assignment quite seriously.
 Poet-teacher Mimi Vaquer and her beau Sean Farrell were perfectly matched in Gatsby-esque glamour.
 Surrealist painter and curator Ben Tollefson somehow managed to look both sharply classic and edgily contemporary in his bow tie and suit, as did aerospace engineer James Fowlkes, who claimed to have “just thrown together” his dapper ensemble.

-Renowned raconteur and sometimes Savannahian George Dawes Green and the lovely Esther Blessing had just flown in from New York, the glittery essence of city still clinging to their cloaks.
+Renowned raconteur and sometimes Savannahian George Dawes Green and the lovely Esther Blessing had just flown in from New York, the glittery essence of the city still clinging to their cloaks.

 Of course, the grandest entrance was made by the white-clad Alexandra Trujillo de Taylor, a.k.a.
 HRH The Duchess of State, and her haberdashing husband Daniel Taylor, who later delivered a hilarious monologue dripping in Algonquin drama critic Alexander Woollcott’s signature self-deprecating arrogance.